UPPMAX/R-python-julia-matlab-HPC/docs/R/introR.rst

     - You can download the exercises from the course GitHub repo, under the "Exercises" directory: https://github.com/UPPMAX/R-python-julia-HPC/tree/main/Exercises
-    - On HPC2N, you can copy the exercises in a tarball from TBC
+    - On HPC2N, you can copy the exercises in a tarball from /proj/nobackup/hpc2n2023-110/Exercises.tar.gz
-    - On UPPMAX you can copy the exercises in a tarball from TBC
+    - On UPPMAX you can copy the exercises in a tarball from /proj/naiss2023-22-914/Exercises.tar.gz

 Preliminary schedule
 --------------------